-The shashlyk sampling technique used by the SoLID EC has been used by many experiments at the LHC, including LHCb, ALICE and ATLAS.
-The CMS experiment's calorimeter upgrade will use a similar technique.
+The shashlyk sampling technique adopted by SoLID EC has been used by many experiments, including LHCb, ALICE and ATLAS at the LHC.
+The LHC/CMS experiment's calorimeter upgrade will use a similar technique.
 In the R&D for SoLID EC, we studied extensively the calorimeter design and technical details from these experiments.
 We also learned many useful facts from other experiments and/or collaborations, including for example Minerva, MINOS, and JLab Hall D.